Chair of Trustees

 Ken has significant experience in corporate planning and the development of commercial businesses and has chaired a number of companies in the Group.
 He has also been a member of several national committees representing the UK agricultural merchanting industry and still maintains an active interest in the sector.

 Having lived in Adderley for over 30 years he is a keen supporter of rural communities and has actively participated in many aspects of the village.
 He was a Governor at Adderley CE primary school from 1993 until 2001, serving as Chair for 5 years.
 He is also a member of the Village Hall Committee and has been involved with many fundraising activities, both within the village and beyond.

 Ken gained an HND in Agricultural Marketing and Business at Harper Adams Agricultural College, which is now the highly reputable Harper Adams University.
 40 years on, he is pleased to be able to make a contribution to the institution and has an active role on the Audit and Risk Management Committee.

 Ken is married with two adult daughters, who live away from Shropshire.
-He is now able to spend more time visiting his family and enjoys walking, gardening and traveling.
+He is now able to spend more time visiting his family and enjoys walking, gardening and travelling.
 He is also very keen to provide guidance to the younger generation through academic and early career development.

 Lichfield Diocesan Board of Education

 Lichfield is one of the 42 Dioceses which make up the Church of England.
 Within this family of Dioceses, Lichfield can claim to be one of the most ancient with its roots in the Diocese of Mercia, founded in 656 AD and St Chad, who became the first Bishop of Lichfield in 669 AD.
 The Diocese now covers most of the County of Staffordshire, the northern part of the County of Shropshire and a substantial part of the former Metropolitan County of the West Midlands.
 The Diocese envelops all or part of 7 Local Authorities and has 206 Church Schools and academies in its remit.